DNA of an Entrepreneur 2014: Optimistic start-ups – the upside of the economic downturn

 “You should be very optimistic, but a realistic optimist,” he explains.
 “You need to understand the risks and know some new businesses fail.
 But if you can build a decent team and you have the right skills, then you can be optimistic.
 If one of these elements is missing then you need to have a hard look at what you’re doing.

 “If I’m honest I don’t think it’s all to do with the recession; these days we’re seeing better teams and better products.
 Ten years ago you didn’t hear much about start-ups in the mainstream news, but now it’s everywhere and people are more inspired, and more and more people want to be a part of it.
 It’s an exciting time.”

 How has the recession changed your small businesses in recent years?
-Let us know in the comments or via Twitter @HiscoxUK.
+Let us know via Twitter @HiscoxUK (external link).